Skip to content Skip to main content

 Boots off.
 Ireland earned.

 A leisurely final morning in Enniskerry — no rush, no transfers until you're ready.
 The village has a great coffee shop for a long breakfast and a wander round Powerscourt Estate is a twenty-minute walk away if you have the time.
-When you're set, we transfer you back to Dublin airport or the city centre.
+When you're ready to head back, there are regular buses from Enniskerry to Dublin city centre, and from there an easy connection to the airport; if you'd prefer a private transfer to the airport or your hotel, we're happy to arrange one as an optional add-on — just ask.

 Most walkers spend the last hour going back over Day 4's boardwalk and Day 5's summit moment, already making plans for the Dingle Way or the Kerry Way next year.
 We'll be here when you're ready.